NREL/ESIFHPC3/Nalu/README.md

 that reducing the timestep to 0.25 permits the run to complete.
 We do permit this modification to `abl_3km_512/abl_3km_512_new1.i` in order to achieve complete results.
 See the repo Issues for further context.

+* Given how actively Nalu is being developed, the frequency with which subtle regressions may make themselves manifest, and the remaining timeline for the RFP, we will accept results from distinct code commits in the event that runs fail for the commit which an Offeror uses to generate the bulk of their results.
+We have tested the requested rank counts against commit `1d3ee2`, so as a first attempt at working past runtime errors in newer code, this code version may be used to fill in results.
+No more than two (2) code versions should be used to generate Nalu benchmark results, and which version goes with which result should be made clear in either the Spreadsheet response or the Text response.

 You will need to
 download the actual mesh files for both cases before running them, available